Sintattica/atk/README.md

 The fine folks at iBuildings were kind enough to transfer the atk-framework.com domain to Sintattica and to give us the sources of two historically valuable resources for ATK: the [forum](http://atk-framework.com/forum/) and the [wiki](http://atk-framework.com/wiki/).

 ### 9.0 and 9.1
-Currently there's no documentation for v.
-9. Maybe we'll manage to write some docs in the future.
+Currently there's no documentation for v.9.
+Maybe we'll manage to write some docs in the future.
 If you have one, please tell us.

+### 9.2
+This branch starts from v9.1 and adds support for php>=7.4.
+Expect some breaking changes and an updated style based on AdminLte framework.
+We are making other changes that will be rolled out in the future, generally we will be work on fixing existing functionalities on the version 9 line.
+Our primary objective in the version 9.x is to give a new layout to existing projects and update them to PHP7.4 .

+The second objective is to merge the layout updates of the 9.2.x versions with the changes made in the v10.x and put a base for the upcoming v11 of the ATK framework.
+This new version will not be backward compatible (even if we're trying to be as much as possible), but we hope it will have a lot of new functionalities, optimisations and a beautiful new design that we starting to roll out with the current release.